diegoug/websocket-chat/README.md

 # [microservice-name]

-[microservice-name] is a microservice oriented to the payment processing of the Elenas platform, focused on handling a large number of transactions
+[microservice-name] is a microservice architecture

 ## Dependencies
 To work with [microservice-name] it is necessary to have docker and Compose installed in versions that can work with the YAML compose configuration file in version Tree.